PYAY (aka Prome) was probably most famous as the site of the capital of the Pyu kingdom of around 1500 years ago, and the resulting ruins.

-Less easy to see, however, was the “Bespectacled Buddha” at Shwedaung Pagoda, a few miles out of Pyay.
-The Buddha is pretty big, seated, and (surprise, surprise) wears glasses.
-This might not be much of a deal for some, but for a person who has worn glasses since she was seven years old, it was un-missable.
+Less simple to get to was what I had mainly gone to Pyay to see: the “Bespectacled Buddha” at Shwedaung Pagoda, a few miles away.
+The Buddha was pretty big, seated, and (surprise, surprise) wore glasses.
+This might not be much of a deal for some, but for a person who had worn glasses since she was seven years old, it was un-missable.

 I took the public bus.
 No one seemed able to tell me where to get off, despite my frantic gesticulations of praying and touching my glasses.
 Then one young man, who must have spent most of the journey trying to find the correct English, got off the bus.
 “Follow me,” he told me, so I did.

 We ended up going to his house, where he collected a pushbike with a pillion seat at the back; clearly, he was going to take me to the pagoda.
-What you have to bear in mind is that it’s virtually unknown for a Burmese woman to travel anywhere on her own, even to the market.
-Even a Western woman on her own is something of a curiosity, and people go out of their way to look after her.
+What you have to bear in mind is that it was virtually unknown for a Burmese woman to travel anywhere on her own, even to the market.
+Even a Western woman on her own was something of a curiosity, and people went out of their way to look after her.

 I managed to persuade the young man I would be OK walking – Shock!
 On my own!! – if he pointed me in the right direction.
 As I left the village I passed an archetypal grass shack on stilts, from which there blared some very loud, very rocky music.
-Yes, Burmese people might not have much of a government, but they do have rock music (as opposed to the cheesy Euro disco carnage you get everywhere in Thailand).
+Yes, Burmese people might not have had much of a government, but they did have rock music (as opposed to the cheesy Euro disco carnage so common in Thailand).

 When I got to the pagoda, I was impressed to see that the Buddha’s spectacles were of the round, gold-rimmed type I wore for many years.
 The first pair was placed there about 200 years ago, by a local chief who hoped the gimmick would attract more worshippers to the pagoda.
-I don’t know whether it worked, but it certainly attracted an English colonial officer stationed in Pyay (then called Prome), whose wife was (apparently) cured of eye trouble after he visited the pagoda.
+I don’t know whether it worked, but it certainly attracted an English Colonial officer stationed in Prome, whose wife was (apparently) cured of eye trouble after he visited the pagoda.

-It didn’t seem to do anything for me, though – I still need my glasses.
+It didn’t seem to do anything for me, though – I still needed my glasses.